thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @public
 export class IpfsStorage implements IStorage {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "IStorageUpload" which is marked as @internal constructor(gatewayUrl?: string, uploader?: IStorageUpload);
+    // Warning: (ae-forgotten-export) The symbol "IpfsUploader" needs to be exported by the entry point index.d.ts constructor(gatewayUrl?: string, uploader?: IpfsUploader);
     // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: No member was found with name "gatewayUrl"
     //
     // @internal (undocumented)